CircuitVerse/Blog/content/posts/DevjitChoudhury_GSoC22_Phase1_Report.md

 ### V. Dragging of Panels

 Removing jQueryUI dragging functionality and coded the logic myself.
-But decided it would be benificial to use a library like[useDraggable | VueUse](https://vueuse.org/core/usedraggable/).
+But decided it would be beneficial to use a library like [useDraggable | VueUse](https://vueuse.org/core/usedraggable/).

 ![Panel Dragging](/images/devjit_choudhury_GSoC'22/panelDraging.gif)